vincekurtz/vincekurtz.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Vince!
-I'm broadly interested in applying mathematical models to solve real-world problems.
+I'm interested in applying mathematical models to solve real-world problems.
 Recently, that's meant developing optimization-based planning and control algorithms for high-degree-of-freedom robots like quadrupeds and manipulators.